multiscale-icprai22/main/index.md

 ## Paper submission guidelines

-The contributed papers will be submitted in the same format as regular papers of the ICPRAI'22 conference (see Author guidelines).
-Accepted papers will be presented at the conference and will be published by Springer in the [Lecture Notes in Computer Science](https://www.springer.com/gp/computer-science/lncs).
+Accepted papers will be presented at the conference in a special session and will be published by Springer in the [Lecture Notes in Computer Science](https://www.springer.com/gp/computer-science/lncs).
-Articles should be prepared according to the LNCS author guidelines and templates and they should be at most twelve pages long.
-All papers must be submitted in electronic format as PDF files before the submission deadline.
+Articles should be prepared according to the [LNCS author guidelines](https://www.springer.com/fr/computer-science/lncs/conference-proceedings-guidelines) and [templates](ftp://ftp.springernature.com/cs-proceeding/llncs/llncs2e.zip) and they should be at most twelve pages long.
 Submissions will be peer-reviewed by at least 3 reviewers and assessed based on their novelty, clarity significance, and relevance regarding the special session topics.
 Submissions that are already accepted or under review for another venue are not accepted.

 ### Dates